DJ-Lor/lorelidejesus_T1A2/README.md

 * The header contains a logo and a navigation.

 * The logo directs the user back to the index page.
+Logo was also utilised for favicon across all pages.

 ```html